Lane-Splitting is Illegal in Indiana

 Get Help from Our Indiana Motorcycle Accident Attorneys Today

-If you have been involved in a motorcycle accident in Indiana, you should do everything that you can to protect yourself.
+If you or a loved one have been involved in a motorcycle accident in Indiana, you should do everything that you can to protect yourself.
 Speaking with a lawyer is a crucial way to protect your rights.
 In addition to free initial consultations, the experienced motorcycle injury lawyers at Truitt Law Offices work on a contingency basis.
 This means that we accept payment only if we win your case.

 Our attorneys are prepared to help motorcycle victims throughout Indiana.
 For more than 40 years, we have provided quality legal representation to people just like you, and we are ready to help you if you have been hurt in a serious motorcycle crash.
-Contact us to schedule a free consultation today through our offices in Fort Wayne, Huntington and Indianapolis.
+Contact us to schedule a free consultation today through our offices in Fort Wayne, Huntington, and Indianapolis.